pluralsight/guides/in-review/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

         if status['errors']:
             raise DatabaseProcessError("Could not complete the update action") return True

+    @classmethod
+    def delete(cls, id):
+        status = r.table(cls._table).get(id).delete().run(conn)
+        if status['errors']:
+            raise DatabaseProcessError("Could not complete the delete action") return True
 ```

 Here we created wrapper methods for the RethinkDB `get()`, `filter()`, `update()` and `delete()` functions.
 This way, subclasses can leverage on those functions for much complex interactions.

-The next method we will be creating is a function that will be used to move files between folders.
+The next method we will be creating in our File model is a function that will be used to move files between folders.

 ```
 @classmethod